 There are a plethora of options that are available to law graduates of the National Law Universities in India.
 While popular perception of the practice of law, especially with the generation that grew up in the 60s and 70s is that of litigation and practising in courts, the picture today is very different.
 The change has occurred mostly due to a paradigm shift in how law is taught and an increase in specialised practices.
 Given below are some of the various options available to law graduates.

-The classic and often pictured as purest form of the practice of law.
+It is the classic and often pictured as the purest form of the practice of law.
 Litigation involves visiting courts and pleading for justice.
 This career usually has its beginnings in being a junior to an established advocate and then making one’s way to being independent.
-Litigation involves even the non court aspects of drafting agreements, affidavits and wills.
+Litigation involves even the non-court aspects of drafting agreements, affidavits and wills.
 This career choice is apt for one who has a penchant for speaking and wishes to enjoy the thrill of dealing with multiple personalities involved in arguing a case.

-Corporate law firms are a recent phenomenon in post liberalisation India.
+Corporate law firms are a recent phenomenon in post-liberalisation India.
 These firms focus solely on drafting and facilitating agreements required for corporations to be able to carry out their work.
 They also help in making investor agreements and shareholder agreements.
-In an environment where FDI is increasing, the demand and need for corporate lawyers is only set to increase.
+In an environment where FDI is increasing, the demand and need for corporate lawyers are only set to increase.
 The hours are long and the work is demanding, but the compensation rightly makes up for it!

 A lot of corporations have their own legal teams and prefer to do their compliance work by themselves without outsourcing it to other firms.
 Such corporations hire law graduates who can be assured of a career that is specialized in a particular legal field.

 The judiciary is the most important part of a just state and of course, all judges were once lawyers themselves.
 Law graduates can enter the judiciary right from the start or enter the judiciary after completing the required number of years of practice.